scitt-community/scitt-web/distributing-with-oci-scitt.md

 <img src="./assets/what-is-scitt.svg" alt="What Is SCITT" align="right" style="width:400px;"/>

 In the SCITT workflow, the submission of claims, made by verifiable identities, are made to the SCITT service.
 The identity of the claims are verified to meet the policies of the SCITT instance.
 Any associated claims and evidence are persisted in the SCITT storage provider.
 In this case, the OCI Distribution based registry from above is used.
-By extending the existing services, the users workflows are _enhanced_, not dramatically changed.
+By extending the existing services, the users workflows are _enhanced_, but not dramatically changed.

 <img src="./assets/supply-chain-e2e-oci-scitt.svg" alt="Consuming Public Content" style="width:800px;"/>